DATE OF ISSUE: July 2023

 We are a controller of your information which means that we are responsible for looking after it.
 We will use your personal data fairly, lawfully and in a transparent manner, and in accordance with the Data Protection Laws.

 We give you the power to share in the world of international education as part of our mission to connect you through our innovative partnerships with leading universities, to expand your opportunities for higher education and help you succeed and transform your lives.
-This notice describes what information we collect from you and how it is used and shared.
+This privacy notice describes what information we collect from you and how it is used and shared.

 We reserve the right to update this privacy notice at any time by changing it as it applies to your use of our services.